Skip to the main content.

 Contextual Marketing for Health and Wellness Brands

 People want to eat healthier, feel better and live longer.
-As a result, the health and wellness industry is on track to become a $5 trillion industry in 2022.
+As a result, the health and wellness industry is on track to become a $8.4 trillion industry in 2027.

 The concept of wellness isn’t new.
 It’s a concept that has evolved significantly over the years, and today it means different things to different people.
 To some, wellness is the opposite of illness or the state of being in good health.

 Over the last decade or so, the global wellness movement has proliferated wildly, transforming every industry from the health sector to travel.
 Wellness has entered the collective psyche and has become entrenched in every aspect of society.
 Consumers have a broad view of wellness now.
-It's no longer just about fitness and nutrition but also mental health, emotional wellbeing, and even appearance.
+It's no longer just about fitness and nutrition but also mental health, emotional well-being, and even appearance.

 A rise in consumer interest in wellness compounded by increasing purchasing power presents a tremendous opportunity for companies in the wellness niche.
 It presents the opportunity to gain a foothold in the market.
 At the same time, the market is getting more crowded by the day, and companies need to be strategic about how they compete.

-All marketing is personal.
+All Marketing is Personal

 The more you know about your customers, the better.
 A few decades ago, consumer markets were sales-driven.
 Marketers focused on changing the consumer's mind to fit the product.
 Nowadays, companies must be market-driven, adapting their offerings to fit their customers' needs, wants and preferences.
 This is marketing oriented towards creating rather than controlling a market.
 Most importantly, it leverages personalization to deliver value to your customers.